GabiSchaffzin/GabiSchaffzin/README.md

 - 👀 I’m interested in design justice, praxis, and cloud-free automation
 - 🌱 I’m currently learning how to program my Watchy
 - 💞️ I’m looking to collaborate on projects related to justice-focused praxis
-- 📫 How to reach me wise.text5738@schaffz.in
+- 📫 How to reach me wise.text5738@schaffz.in or via [my website](https://gabi.schaffz.in).

 <!---
 GabiSchaffzin/GabiSchaffzin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.